waiwera/waiwera/doc/user/output.rst

 The Waiwera HDF5 output file contains a dataset (in the root group) called **"cell_index"** which is a mapping from the natural cell ordering onto the global cell ordering used in the output.
 Hence, if the "cell_index" dataset is represented by the array :math:`c`, then the index of the global cell data corresponding to natural index :math:`i` is given by :math:`c[i]`.
 For example, the "cell_index" array for the mesh in :numref:`global_ordering_fig` would be [4, 5, 6, 0, 7, 8, 1, 2, 3].

 This index array can be used to re-order output in global output ordering back into natural ordering, for post-processing.
-It is also used to re-order fluid data when a simulation is restarted from the output of a previous run (see :ref:`restarting`).
+It is also used internally by Waiwera to re-order fluid data when a simulation is restarted from the output of a previous run (see :ref:`restarting`).

 Similarly, there is another dataset called **"source_index"** which maps the natural source ordering onto the global source ordering in the output.